Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Discussion and conclusion

 \section{Discussion and conclusion}

-This work proposed novel algorithms for estimating certain global information about the dynamical systems from bandit feedback contaminated by sub-Gaussian noise.
-The key contributions are the use of exponential sums and the definitions of novel terms, namely, aliquot nearly period and $(\theta,\lambda,k)$-distinct eigenvalues.
-We list a potentially important list of future works below.
+This work proposed novel algorithms for estimating periodic information about the dynamical systems from bandit feedback contaminated by a sub-Gaussian noise.
+Since we consider a rather novel problem setup, the setting itself would be seen as a limitation of our work, and we present a potentially important list of future works below.

+\textbf{Choice of hyperparameters such as $L_{\rm max}, N$:} If those hyperparameters are correctly chosen for nearly periodic systems, the outputs of our algorithms are consistent and reasonable across runs, which follows the theoretical insights; therefore, practically, one can check if the hyperparameters are properly chosen by running the algorithms.
+Refer to Section \ref{sec: similation experiments} for related discussions; in short, inappropriate choice of hyperparameters leads to contradicting outputs (e.g., period estimate larger than the assumed maximum value).
+On the other hand, studying if it is possible to theoretically ensure correctness of hyperparameters (e.g., by standard {\em doubling trick} \citep{cesa1997use} for efficient guessing) or to identify non-periodic systems is an important future work.

+\textbf{Extension to general spectrum information estimation problems:} We only impose nearly periodicity on the dynamical systems on top of the linearity for the eigenvalue estimation problem.
+Nevertheless, additional studies are needed to allow other forms of observations (not limited to bandit feedback) and non-periodic systems to consider eigenvalues with arguments of $2\pi$ times irrational numbers.
+Actually, the asymptotic bounds of the Weyl sum themselves are still valid when it is sufficiently well approximated by a rational number \citep{bourgain1993fourier, ohnote}.
+Moreover, allowing control inputs would make eigenvalues of magnitudes smaller than one efficiently recoverable.

-\textbf{Extensions to random dynamical systems and other forms of feedback:} We conjecture that, under the condition that variance of trajectories generated by a random dynamical system (RDS) is sufficiently small, the similar estimation procedure is adopted for such RDS.
-Also, it is an interesting direction to study other dynamic structures such as the Lyapunov exponents for nonlinear systems.
+\textbf{Extensions to random dynamical systems:} This work studied deterministic dynamical systems; however, we conjecture that, under the condition that the variance of trajectories generated by a random dynamical system (RDS) (cf. \cite{arnold1995random}) is sufficiently small, the similar estimation procedure is adopted for such RDSs.
+It is important to study if the estimation problem becomes easier when the system is driven by a particular noise as it could be treated as a random control input.
+Also, studying other dynamic structures such as the Lyapunov exponents for nonlinear systems is an interesting future work.

-\textbf{Unified theory for learnability of dynamical structures:} The proper use of exponential sums enables us to average out the noise while preserving particular information.
-Studying when this separation is feasible for different set of information, noise, and class of problems should be important.
+\textbf{Study of statistical estimation leveraged by other number theoretical results:} The proper use of exponential sums enables us to average out the noise while preserving particular information.
+Studying when this separation is feasible for different sets of information, noise, and class of problems should be important.

-\textbf{Optimality of the results:} Related to the above, we did not study if our sample complexity bound is what we can best achieve under our problem settings.
-Studying when it is necessary to employ our algorithms and if the sample complexity bound is tight should be further investigated.